XerckM/SEC504-Ranges.io-CTF/3-orders.issplaylist.com/walkthrough.md

 Disallow: struts2-showcase-2.3.14
 ```

-This immediately told me the Apache Struts version in use was **2.3.14**.
+This immediately told me the Apache Struts version in use.

+**Answer:**
 <details>
   <summary>Click to reveal the answer</summary>